TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-To select the desired Mission change the bool in line 28 in student_interface.cpp
+To select the desired Mission by changing the bool in line 28 in student_interface.cpp

 - bool MISSION_PLANNING = false; for Mission 1
 - bool MISSION_PLANNING = true; for Mission 2